 Travel To Those Bucket List Places

 I love Costa Rica for first time travelers.
-They're really used to tourists so it's easy to get around and you won't be dealing with that jet lag once you arrive if you're flying from North America.
-Here's the most Instagrammable Costa Rican gems.
+They're really used to tourists so it's easy to get around and you won't be dealing with much jet lag once you arrive if you're flying from North America.
+Here's the most Instagrammable Costa Rican gems to get you excited.

 Discover the Country and Have Deeper Experiences